Close Menu

 Dripping Blood Wine Bottle

-Share the love for dread by dripping wax from a red candle on the neck of a wine bottle, finish by replacing a fresh candle for the cork.
+Share the love for dread by dripping wax from a red candle on the neck of a wine bottle, and finish by replacing the cork with a fresh candle.
+There is not much to do in this DIY, it is super easy, and quick and looks good on the tabletop creating a bone-chilling atmosphere.
+(Find the tutorial here Yahoo).

 Dripping Blood wine bottle for Halloween